-- Sampling a well is significantly different from sampling a stream. - Upstream and downstream are not obvious when sampling ground water. - There are no aquatic indicators to reveal the health of the ground water. - Locating the stream is not an issue, locating the ground water can be. - Contamination in ground water tends to be from a different suite of chemicals and of much longer duration than in surface water. - Surface water is subject to more natural attenuation of contamination, with both physical and biological breakdown of the contaminants. - Each chemical's physical and chemical properties has an effect on its movement in ground water. - A more accurate picture of the health of Tennessee's aquifers is needed. - There has been not been a systematic statewide study of Tennessee's aquifers. - Tennessee lacks an ambient (naturally-occurring or "background" water quality) ground water quality monitoring program. - Public water systems sample the treated water served to their customers, not raw ground water samples. - Private wells and springs are not routinely sampled in Tennessee. - Tennessee does not have a statewide ground water contamination database or a requirement for ground water contamination to be reported.
+- just by sewage treatment plants, but also by nonpoint runoff and failing septic systems as well as large capacity conventional and drip disposal systems. - Each chemical's physical and chemical properties has an effect on its movement in ground water. - A more accurate picture of the health of Tennessee's aquifers is needed. - ♦ There has been not been a systematic statewide study of Tennessee's aquifers. - ◆ Tennessee lacks an ambient (naturally-occurring or "background" water quality) ground water quality monitoring program. - Public water systems sample the treated water served to their customers, not raw ground water samples. - Private wells and springs are not routinely sampled in Tennessee. - ♦ Tennessee does not have a statewide ground water contamination database or a requirement for ground water contamination to be reported.